shreyakakachery/convene/README.md

 User Manual:

-1. Enter two locations (i.e your home address and your friend's home address) in the input fields.
-2. Click the Submit button.
-It will take you to the Search page.
+1. Enter two locations (i.e your home address and your friend's home address) in the input fields and click 'Get Stops'.
+It will take you to the Routes page.
-3. On the Search page you will see the two starting locations.
-4. Under each location, you will see a list of routes that are within 500 meters of the starting location.
-This is the Routes section of the Search Page.
+2. On the Routes page you will see the two starting locations.
+Under each location, you will see a list of routes that are within 500 meters of the starting location.
+This will take you to the Stops Page.
-5. You will select one route from Location A list and one route from Location B list and click Submit.
-This will display the Stops section on the page, below the Routes section.
+3. You will select one route from the first and one route from the second list and click 'Get Stops'.
+This will take you to the Places Page.
-6. The Stops section will display a list of stop pairs, which is the destination stop from each location on the selected route.
+4. You will see a list of Intersection cards, which displays a destination stop from each location on the selected route.
+These are points where the two selected routes intersect.
-7. You will click a stop pair button which will display the Places section below the Stops section, on the same page.
+5. You will select an Intersection card, and click 'Get Places' which will display the Places.
+You can also visualize the places on the interactive map.
+Clicking a Place card will highlight its location on the map as a pink star.
+Use the link provided on the Place card to discover mode details about the place.
-8. The Places section displays a list of cafes and restaurants that are within 500 meters of the stop pairs.
+6. The Places section displays a list of cafes and restaurants that are within 500 meters of the stop pairs.
-9. If there are more than one stop pair available, you may click on a different stop pair to see the locations in that area
-10. If there are no stop pairs available for the chosen location, or if you would like to browse a different route, you may scroll up and select a different route.
+7. You may click the back button present on every page to change your selection or address.

 ## Implementation